cryptoecc/bitcoin/doc/Build_private_network.md

 ## 4. Send Transaction

-We want Alice to send Bob a 0.025 BIT-BTC.
+We want Alice to send Bob a 0.025 BTC-BTC.

 We use are the commands